Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 How to proceed

-Extend one arm in front of you and, depending on the orientation of your hand (thumb inward or outward), use the other hand to gently bend the wrist downward.
-Hold each position for 20 to 30 seconds for each wrist.
+Extend one arm in front of you and, depending on the orientation of your hand (thumb pointing inward or outward), use your other hand to gently bend your wrist down.
+Hold each position for 20 to 30 seconds per wrist.

 Alternate the following positions for each hand:

-• Back of the hand towards the ceiling, thumb directed inward.
+• Back of the hand toward the ceiling, thumb pointing inward.

-• Warm up your wrists lightly before starting.
+• Warm up your wrists a little before you get started.

-• If your wrists lack flexibility, work on them one at a time.
+• If your wrists feel a bit stiff, try working on them one at a time.

-If necessary, reduce the duration (10 to 15 seconds) and the amplitude of the movements.
-Gradually increase until reaching 30 seconds.
+If necessary, shorten the duration (10 to 15 seconds) and reduce the range of motion.
+Then, gradually increase it until you reach 30 seconds.

-These stretches can be integrated into your daily routine, particularly before or during activities that engage your wrists.
+These stretches can be easily incorporated into your daily routine, especially before or during activities that put a strain on your wrists.

-Continue your routine with an essential exercise to work on the mobility of your spine.
-The Cat-Cow movement is simple to perform and offers numerous benefits.
-It perfectly complements the preceding exercises by providing fluidity and mobility.
+Continue your routine with an essential exercise to improve the mobility of your spine.
+The Cat-Cow movement is simple to perform and offers many benefits.
+It perfectly complements the previous exercises by adding fluidity and mobility.

 Starting position